aimazin/Udacity-Project-Writing-a-Data-Science-Blog-Post/README.md

 seattle(1).zip: containing all csv used in the project, they contain structured data from the Kaggle website

-seattle_anal.ipynb: containing python analysis of datasets
+seattle_anal.ipynb: containing Jupyter notebook of python analysis of datasets

+seattle_anal.html: HTML version of the notebook

 ## Results